Ning-yu-Zhang/code-for-publication-/README.md

 # Analysis code for Zhang et al. Environment symmetry drives a multidirectional code in rat retrosplenial cortex

-% Readme for code packaged with Zhang, Grieves and Jeffery (2021)
-% the code packages contain 2 main functions: contest_v2 and egoTEST_v2
+the code packages contain 2 main functions: contest_v2 and egoTEST_v2
-% descriptions below

-%% contest_v2  function for analysing directional cells in different environments (e.g.multicompartment maze, 2-box and 4-box)
+contest_v2  function for analysing directional cells in different environments (e.g.multicompartment maze, 2-box and 4-box)
 %     A function for analysing the context box (multicompartment maze) data
 %     This uses an 'sdata' structure, produced by custom-built MATLAB code to analyze raw data (see https://www.nature.com/articles/s41467-020-14611-7)
 %     It can run on a single tetrode and cluster: